wizardshowing/SecFileParser/README.md

 # SecFileParser
-A python parser or SEC filings
+A python parser for SEC filings